Oral Cancer Reconstruction – Dallas, TX

 Recovering from Reconstruction Surgery

-Your recovery timeline after your surgery for oral cancer reconstruction in University Park will depend on the exact nature of your procedure.
+Your recovery timeline after your surgery for oral cancer reconstruction in Dallas will depend on the exact nature of your procedure.
 If all you need is a skin graft, you might be in the hospital for just a few days.
 In the cases of more extensive operations, a hospital stay of a week or longer might be necessary.
 Then, of course, you will need to follow detailed instructions for caring for the surgical sight to prevent infection and other complications.
 The dental implant process may take several months overall, so you must be patient while you are waiting to regain full dental function.

 As part of your reconstructive team, our doctors will always be available to answer your questions and address any concerns you may have.
 Hopefully, your mouth will once again function so well that your oral cancer — and the aftereffects of its treatment — will be nothing but a memory.